fabiolb/fabio/docs/content/quickstart/_index.md

 	Make sure that each instance registers with a unique `ServiceID` and a service name **without spaces**.

-3. Register a health check in consul as described [here](https://www.consul.io/docs/agent/checks.html).
+3. Register a health check in Consul as described [here](https://www.consul.io/docs/agent/checks.html).

 	Make sure the health check is <button type="button" class="btn btn-xs btn-success">PASSING</button> since fabio will only watch services which